-The journal will be closely linked to the activities of the research group RELICS (Researchers of European Literary Identity, Cosmopolitanism and the Schools), which is developing a large international network of researchers interested in these themes.
-In September of 2017, we organized our first large conference Telling Tales out of School: Latin Education and European Literature, which has provided material for the first issues of the Journal.
-In the future, RELICS will organize two workshops per year and regular large conferences.
+The journal is closely linked to the activities of the research group RELICS (Researchers of European Literary Identity, Cosmopolitanism and the Schools), which is developing a large international network of researchers interested in these themes.
+Take a look at relicsresearch.com to find out about our vision, members, and upcoming events.

 Jeroen De Gussem